jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W2.md

 📌 *Always adjust lighting first before compensating with camera settings.*

 - Start with a **wide aperture**, such as **f/2.8 – f/4**
-- A wider aperture: lets in more light, creates a **shallow depth of field**, helps separate the subject from the background, reinforcing the dramatic effect of chiaroscuro
+- A wider aperture lets in more light, creates a **shallow depth of field**, helps separate the subject from the background, reinforcing the dramatic effect of chiaroscuro
 - **Note:** Each lens has a specific range of available apertures, determined by its physical design and focal length.
+- **Recommendation:** Keep the **same or similar aperture across all cameras** to make multi-camera exposure easier to manage.

 <div style= "width:80%; height:auto">
 <iframe title="vimeo-player" src="https://player.vimeo.com/video/19603662?h=1270ae8baa" width="640" height="360" frameborder="0" referrerpolicy="strict-origin-when-cross-origin" allow="autoplay; fullscreen; picture-in-picture; clipboard-write; encrypted-media; web-share"   allowfullscreen></iframe>